 RCC offers two levels of remedial instruction.
 In addition to Developmental Studies, the College offers Basic Skills.
-During the admissions interview, following College placement testing, the RCC admissions counselors will advise students who would be better served in Basic Skills.
+Following College placement testing, the RCC admissions counselors will advise students who would be better served in Basic Skills.
 Basic Skills staff will administer the CASAS placement test, and students who show need below the ninth grade level may work in Adult Basic Education.
 After working in ABE, these students will enter the Developmental Studies program as needed and will take other curriculum courses as may be appropriate.
 There is no charge for instruction in Basic Skills Programs.